EvanDarwin/poster3/docs/index.rst

     - Updated register_openers() to return the OpenerDirector object

 0.6 (TBD):
-    - Fix for unicode filenames
     - Update docs to clarify how to use multiple parameters with the same key
+    - Fix for unicode filenames.
+Thanks to Zed A. Shaw
-    - Added poster.version attribute
+    - Added poster.version attribute.
+Thanks to Jp Calderone.
+    - Handle StringIO file objects.
+Thanks to Christophe Combelles.

 0.9 (future):
     - Finalize API